 Advertiser Disclosure

-When is the Best Time to Pay Your Credit Cards to Build Credit?
+When to Pay Your Credit Cards to Build Credit

 Should you make your credit card payment on the due date to build credit?
-Or is there another time of the month that’s better to improve your credit score?
+Or is there another time of the month that’s better for improving your credit score?
 It depends on the credit card issuer, but you should pay on or before the due date to avoid late payments and potential damage to your credit score.
+It’s best to pay your balance in full each month, but making the minimum payment will also help.
 You may also want to pay your balance down when it reaches a certain percentage of your credit limit.
 We will cover the details so you can build your credit score with on-time credit card payments.

 How Paying Credit Cards Affect Your Credit Score